jayrm/vector/readme.txt

 	Simple 3D vector API using procedures only

-	A very basic 3D vector api using one type (structure) and procedures only adapted from the Simple 2D vector api.
+	A very basic 3D vector api using one type (structure) and procedures adapted from the Simple 2D vector api.

 	See:
 		doc/simple_vector3.txt